-Getting the best out of EdPlace means keeping an eye on how your child is doing - luckily, we make this very easy!
+Getting the most out of using EdPlace means keeping an eye on how your child is doing - luckily, we make this very easy!
 You’ll want to know where your child is doing well and where they’re struggling.
-For more information on reviewing detailed EdPlace data and analytics please click here, otherwise read on to find out more about general monitoring of progress.
+For more information on reviewing detailed EdPlace data and analytics please click here, otherwise read on to find out more about general, everyday monitoring of progress.

 The vast majority of our activities are automatically marked by our system, as they are either correct or incorrect.
 In these cases, results will show immediately to both yourself and your child.

 Firstly, log in to your parent account at www.edplace.com/parent.
-(You can review activities in our parent app too but we do recommend using the web-version for the best experience, as this is the only place where you can mark work if this is required.)
+(You cannot review completed activities when using our iOS and Android apps therefore we recommend using the web-version for the best experience, as this is the only place where you can mark work when this is required.)

 Click on the 'Review completed' tab in the left-hand menu of your parent dashboard: